jpskycak/wedding/docs/source/event.rst

    * The ceremony will take place at 6pm, followed by dinner & reception around 7:30pm.

    * We ask that guests please make their way out by 10:30pm.

+Please have one or more members of your party RSVP `here <https://withjoy.com/sanjana-justin/rsvp>`_ by September 1, 2024.

 ..